 Areas corresponding to parts of the body which are out of balance will feel uncomfortable or tender when massaged, and the degree of tenderness will indicate the degree of imbalance.

 The sensitivity of the feet varies from person to person and the trained practitioner will understand the correct pressure to apply.
 The massage should not be uncomfortable, even to the most sensitive of feet.
 In fact, the treatment is generally found to be extremely relaxing.

 The full treatment session will last about 60 minutes and at the end of the session you should feel relaxed.
 Some feel energised, and most report they get an excellent nights sleep.

 The number of treatments required will vary depending on the condition being treated.
-I usually recommend having 3 sessions in order to judge if reflexology is having a positive effect on your health and well-being.
-Since reflexology encourages the body to re-balance itself, the positive effects tend to be felt over days and weeks, rather than in hours.
+It’s usually recommended to have at least 3 sessions in order to judge if reflexology is having a positive effect on your health and well-being.
+Since reflexology encourages the body to re-balance itself, the positive effects tend to be felt over days and weeks, rather than hours.
 This varies from person to person, depending on how stressful their life is or has been, and also on the conditions being treated.